TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 ## From unused public methods to unused coverage limit

 Last, we use the PHPStan extension that detects unused [public method/properties/constants](https://github.com/tomasVotruba/unused-public).
 At first, this might seem pointless to check, as most developers will tell you all the code is used.
 But in reality, we discovered that 15-20 % of the code is not used.
-That means the company wastes 15-20 % extra money on nothing.
+That means the company wastes 15-20 %  money on maintain code that doesn't generate any profit.

 This package's primary goal is to spot and eliminate unused public methods.
 Yet, it's also an all-or-nothing approach: Either enable the rule and fix everything or remove the package.